 Figure 49h - Approaching the 7 Up hall on Closing Day.

-We can see above how the hall in which Wendy views the bloodied man who announced it's a "great party" exits onto this green hall directly behind Ullman's office, but in the red version of the service hall Wendy instead turns short of it into the hall with the bloody elevator.
+We know the hall in which Wendy views the bloodied man who announced it's a "great party" exits onto this green service hall, We have conceived of it as being directly behind Ullman's office, but it turns out not to be.
+So it is that in the red version of the service hall Wendy turns short of where the party hall would be, beyond the brown doors.
+Where the thickened portion of wall is between the brown doors and Ullman's office is what is now absent and that is where is the new hall that Wendy encounters.

 Perhaps what may be overlooked, as Wendy approaches that hall, long before she can see down it to the elevator, the blood as yet unleashed, is the fact her expression is one of utter astonishment, as if she is surprised by this hall.
 Running down the red hall, it's as she passes what would be, in the green hall, Stuart's office door, that Wendy slows, well in advance of being able to see down the hall to the elevator.
 From her viewpoint, she can't possibly see what is in that adjoining hall, and yet she is dumbfound by it, and as her astonishment and anxiety have nothing to do with an as yet unseen bloody elevator, it must be this hall, its very existence, that amazes her.
 I think for most audience members, as we soon see the bloody elevator, Wendy's surprise at the hall is compressed instead into her horror at the blood flowing subsequently from the elevators, and they forget that Wendy, advancing toward the hall, had no idea what she would see.
 She only knew something was different.